ubasmerchon-max/my-website3/README.md

                 <div class="space-y-4 text-amber-800">
                     <p class="leading-relaxed">
                         I'm writing this letter Lens to sincerely apologize for my actions.
-I realize now that was wrong, and I deeply regret any pain or inconvenience I may have caused you😢.
+I realize that was wrong, and I deeply regret any pain or inconvenience I may have caused you😢.
                     </p>

                     <p class="leading-relaxed">